h1kumar/Cerebras_Deep_Learning_Challenge/README.md

 If you would like to insert more hidden layers or change hidden units, then just update the value of this variable.

-b) Support for various Activation Functions:-
+b) Support for various Activation Functions:
 The variable "sigm" controls the activation function to be used for hidden layers.
 Currently, sigmoid(x), 1.7159*tanh(2x/3) and Relu activation functions are present.